robole/vscode-profile-status/README.md

 ![demo of clicking the status bar item and changing the profile from Default to Teaching](img/demo.webp)

+> **Note: The first time you open a folder in VS Code, this extension will say that the profile is "None".
+This is because no profile is associated with this folder.
+VS Code will associate the "Default" profile automatically when it sees that there is no existing profile association.
+The next time you open the same folder, it will say the profile is "Default".**

 ## Activation

 The extension is loaded after VS Code has fully loaded.
 It is non-blocking, so does not affect the startup time.